ehneilsen/rtn-012/index.rst

 The current method of storing the sky brightness values is inconveniently and unnecessarily large: a full ``nside=32``  healpix_ map (pre-computed for each time sample) stores the sky brightness for 12288 sample pointings, at high precision.
 The sky brightness, however, varies slowly as a function pointing for most locations on the sky, and the model is only good to a precision of 0.2 :math:`\frac{\textrm{mag}}{\textrm{asec}^2}`.

-The scope of this proposal is limited to replacing the use of (lossless) storage of pre-computed sky values by the scheduler with a more compact approximation.
+The scope of this proposal is limited to replacing the use of storage of pre-computed sky values by the scheduler with a more compact approximation.
 It does not propose to change the underlying physical model used, nor calculation of sky brightness in any context outside of the scheduler itself.

 The Proposed System
 ===================